lioneaglesolutions/docs-2/expectations.md

     ]);
 ```

-If you just want to check that the expected value is equal to the value of the matching key, you can pass the expected value directly instead of using a callback:
+If you just want to check that the expected `value` is equal to the `$value` of the matching key, you can pass the expected `value` directly instead of using a `callback`.

 ```php
 expect('pestphp')